Nizuii/Cryptography/Hashing.md

   with x1 ≠ x2.

 - **Why this matters**: Imagine a software update, Hash is publicly published.
-We download the fileand verify the hash.
+We download the file and verify the hash.
 If the second pre-image resistance fails that means attacker takes legitimate file, creates malicious file with same hash and replaces download.

 ### 3️⃣ Collision Resistance